As previously, this thread will be a place where I post (and occasionally respond to) various #administrivia issues.

 CWs and Weber's Monopoly on Legitimacy

-Max Weber defined government, in a much misinterpreted prase, as "the only human community which lays claim to the monopoly on the legitimated use of physical force".
-ALL TERMMS ARE SIGNIFICANT.
+Max Weber defined government, in a much misinterpreted phrase, as "the only human community which lays claim to the monopoly on the legitimated use of physical force".
+ALL TERMS ARE SIGNIFICANT.
 Far too many readers focus on "use of physical force", but any playground bully, mean drunk, or capricious idiot can use violence.
 Government requires legitimacy, typically only bequeathed by the governed, and a monopoly on that legitimacy, meaning no other agent can make a countering claim within a given region.

 The definition is reflexive and tautological: